KPB3rd/scrimmage/scripts/parameter_analysis/parameter_optimization/README.md

 In order to optimize the mission, this tool needs to map parameters to some Utility (value) of the mission.
 To do this, create a scrimmage metric plugin (or add to an existing one) that will create a column in the summary.csv for the utility of the mission- a single float value that represents the value of the mission results.

+If the user wants to collect mission data without optimization, this metric plugin is unnecessary.
+It is assumed the user will make a script to manually analyze the missions files created by this tool.

 ### Configure settings.json

 Define the **MissionFilePath** and **LogPath** directories.